Crowdsource Your Neighborhood Research

 As the site is still relatively new, not every military installation has extensive coverage of its neighborhoods, though some areas have large swaths of their cities covered.

 For instance, a search on Joint Base Fort Myer-Henderson Hall revealed a number of reviews of the popular town Kingstowne.
-Reviews cite nearly everything, including military demographic (generally officers in this area), appearance of the area (lots of townhouses and generally well-maintained), and cons of living in the area (commute to DC).
-The reviews also feature recommendations of best local restaurants and activities, so you’ve already got a head start on where to begin your Yelp and TripAdvisor research for your new area!
+Reviews cite nearly everything, including the military demographic (generally officers in this area), the appearance of the area (lots of townhouses and generally well-maintained), and the cons of living in the area (commute to DC).
+The reviews also feature recommendations of the best local restaurants and activities, so you’ve already got a head start on where to begin your Yelp and TripAdvisor research for your new area!

 Another search on Beaufort MCAS, meanwhile, showed a large number of reviews with warnings of where not to rent.
 Who doesn’t want that advice?
-The titles of the reviews explicitly state neighborhoods that are unsafe or not renter friendly; these aren’t tidbits that your property management company will share with you.
+The titles of the reviews explicitly state neighborhoods that are unsafe or not renter-friendly; these aren’t tidbits that your property management company will share with you.
 One review of a neighborhood just 5 miles from Beaufort MCAS bluntly states that it is an “average place to live.”
-The reviewer explains that it isn’t necessarily a bad place to live, but offers a concern about the rentability or saleability of a home (what military homeowner and military landlord on MilitaryByOwner doesn’t want that kind of information up front?!).
+The reviewer explains that it isn’t necessarily a bad place to live, but offers a concern about the rentability or saleability of a home (what military homeowner and military landlord on MilitaryByOwner doesn’t want that kind of information upfront?!).
 The reviewer also offered a suggestion that prospective military families should try to live closer to the water instead.